karencfisher/chat_agent/README.md

 ```

+(Notice how it provided the links in markdown here, no less.)

 Or, if you prefer, you can make one prompt to chain the two tasks together, as in the example earlier above. ("Find and display ...")

 ## Inspirations